d3lio/mrend/PLUGINS.md

 will be perfect for that since it will register the frontend scripts and pass to the next plugin.

 The `extend` phase extends slides directly.
 You can add whole slides as markdown in this phase.
+The slides array is passed to the `run` function as first argument and the function is expected to return an array containing all the slides.
 Example usage would be to add wrapping slides like a speaker introduction or a Q&A slide.

 The `before` phase is a replace phase that runs before html generation.
 It translates to showdown's `lang` phase.
 It requires that `pattern` regex and `run` function are given.
 They work like `String.prototype.replace`.
-The pattern regex matches agains the markdown slides and when a match is found the run function is executed with the whole match as a first argument and each capture groups is given in order as the next arguments.
+The pattern regex matches agains the markdown slides and when a match is found the `run` function is executed with the whole match as a first argument and each capture groups is given in order as the next arguments.
 You need to return a string that is the replacement for the match.